Ayobami Adebayo: Career

 Adébáyọ̀ has been a writer in residence at Ledig House Omi, Hedgebrook, Sinthian Cultural Institute, Ox-Bow School of Art, MacDowell Colony and Ebedi Hills.
 She was shortlisted for the Miles Morland Scholarship in 2014 and 2015.

 In 2021, Adébáyọ̀'s second novel, A Spell of Good Things – described as being "about family secrets and bonds, thwarted hope, and the brutal realities of life in a society rife with inequality" – was announced for publication by Canongate (UK) and Knopf (US).
-Released in 2023, A Spell of Good Things received favourable review coverage, including in The Observer (where it was described as "immensely readable") and in The New York Times, with Aamina Ahmad noting that "[w]here a raw, dynamic storytelling energized Adébáyò’s prose in 'Stay With Me,' here the graceful, stately quality of the sentences evokes restraint, avoiding sentimentality".
+Released in 2023, A Spell of Good Things received favourable review coverage, including in The Observer (where it was described as "immensely readable") and in The New York Times, with Aamina Ahmad noting that "[w]here a raw, dynamic storytelling energized Adébáyò's prose in 'Stay With Me,' here the graceful, stately quality of the sentences evokes restraint, avoiding sentimentality".
 It was longlisted for the 2023 Booker Prize and shortlisted for the Dylan Thomas Prize.
 A Spell of Good Things was shortlisted for the 2024 Encore Award, given by the Royal Society of Literature to celebrate the "difficult second novel" that follows an author's literary debut.

+In April 2026, it was announced that Adébáyò was awarded a Gates Cambridge Scholarship to undertake a PhD in Digital Humanities.
+Her research will focus on "the intersections between literature, technology, and culture, with a focus on how African literary magazines have facilitated networks of stylistic and thematic innovations among writers and editors."